thanhhiep206/ruby-certificate/ruby_gold/03_OOP_Methods_Arguments.md

 end

 # Alternative syntax
-# Use for create method shortcut for existing method or global variable
+# alias can use both inside and outside of class or module
 alias new_method old_method
 alias :new_method :old_method
 alias $new_global_val $old_global_val